 Maine: Stories and Folk Arts

 2000.
 “Exuberance in Control: The Dialogue of Ideas in the Tales and Fan Towers of Woodsman William Richard of Phillips, Maine.”
 In Northeast Folklore: Essays in Honor of Edward D. Ives, ed.
 Pauleena MacDougall and David Taylor, 265-295.
 Orono: University of Maine Press.
-[PDF]
+[Book chapter in PDF]

 1999. ” ‘If we don’t joke with each other, we won’t have no fun, will we?’
 Storytelling in the Richard Family of Rangeley, Maine.”
 In Traditional Storytelling Today, ed.
 Margaret Read MacDonald.
-[PDF]
+[Article in PDF]

 1998.
 Co-editor with Kathleen Mundell.
 Author of introduction, bibliography.
 Author of main section, with Vicki Rackliffe and others.
 Rangeley Lakes Region Cultural Inventory.
 Augusta: Maine Arts Commission.
 32 pp. Booklet and photographs